Gimi818/InsuranceCompany/README.md

     Step 3.2 :
     POST localhost:8080/clients/add
     Enter personal data
-    And add your token to the authorisation.
+    And add your token to the authorization.
     JSON:
     { "firstname": "John",
      "lastname": "Williams",